 The financial statements prepared by the Commissioner and Chief Constable present a true and fair view of their financial position and transactions

-The draft statements were presented for audit on 29 June 2023.
-This was before the deadline of 31 July 2023 set by Welsh Government.
+The quality of the draft statements were presented for audit on 31 July 2024.
+This was after the deadline of 30 June 2024 set by Welsh Government.